horaceg/resume/resume.md

     Building machine learning and algorithmically driven features for Datadog app.

     - Designed an algorithm to cluster logs based on tags entropy.
-    - Implemented a fast shallow learning model to detect cyberattacks in PyTorch.
+    - Implemented a fast learning model to detect cyberattacks in PyTorch.
     - Interviewed candidates with _Data Science Fundamentals_ interview.

     </details>